Bartvds/mocha-unfunk-reporter/README.md

 This is a `Spec`-style console reporter for [mocha](http://visionmedia.github.io/mocha/) that doesn't confuse lesser console environments with funky display modes, cursor tricks or weird control characters.

-Main use-case is running mocha's in basic console views embedded in IDE's or setups with text buffered output (like travis-ci).
+Use-case is running mocha's in basic console views embedded in IDE's or setups with text buffered output (like travis-ci).
 The default config uses only some ANSI console colour codes and writes with console.log() but has option to be tuned up or down for your specific unfunky use-case.

 ### Notes